Amir-BK/chunreal/README.md

 Status:
-1. Fixed file loading on windows (doesn't work on main repo) - if you use a relative path it searches for files inside the compiled engine binary folder, which isn't great, I'm trying to make it respect the assigned working directory
+1. Fixed file loading on windows (doesn't work on main repo).
 2. Reading/wrigin global variables via ChuckID is not possible when using the 'new style' processor

 # Purpose of fork -